Fall 2020 Application Deadline (Priority Date) - August 17, 2020

 In addition, I-FOCUS-CS program supports scholarship recipients through various activities (e.g., tutoring, faculty mentoring) so that they can successfully complete their CS degree in a timely manner and join the workforce or pursue higher education!
 There are no other obligations!

 We are about to start the third year of the project with about ten existing I-FOCUS-CS Scholars.
 Fortunately, we have some extra funds to support a few more UTSA - CS junior or senior students who have at least one year (but no more than two years) to graduate.

 The goals of I-FOCUS-CS program

-- increase the number of academically talented but low-income students,
+- To increase the number of academically talented but low-income students

-- improve the retention and more importantly graduation rates,
+- To improve the retention and more importantly graduation rates

-- improve the success rate of academically talented but low-income students in proceeding to the technical workforce or pursuing advanced studies in CS, and
+- To improve the success rate of academically talented but low-income students in proceeding to the technical workforce or pursuing advanced studies in CS

 I-FOCUS-CS Scholars must

-- be academically talented (e.g., have a 3.2 or above GPA in major course work, be in top 25%, or have high SAT/ACT scores); and
+- be academically talented (e.g., have a 3.2 or above GPA in major course work, be active in CS community); and

 - be economically disadvantaged according to the Department of Education rules for need-based federal financial aid Free Application for Federal Student Aid (FAFSA).